 John Smith & Pocahontas

-Captain John Smith came from a working-class, agricultural background, and he relates in his journals and reports how completely useless the upper-class colonists were in sustaining themselves and had to force them to build a stockade for protection (later known as Fort James).
-Newport explored up and down the James River in one of the smaller ships to find a site more conducive to agriculture while Smith initiated friendly relations with the Powhatan tribe’s leader Chief Wahunsenacah (l. c.
+Captain John Smith came from a working-class, agricultural background, and he relates in his journals and other works how completely useless the upper-class colonists were in sustaining themselves and had to force them to build a stockade for protection (later known as Fort James).
+Newport explored up and down the James River in one of the smaller ships to find a site more conducive to agriculture while Smith initiated friendly relations with the Powhatan tribe's leader Chief Powhatan (also known as Wahunsenacah, l. c.
 1547 - c.
 1618 CE).

 The initial friendly relationship with the local natives would deteriorate due to abuses by the colonists.
 Newport left for England to bring back more supplies and, as food grew scarce and the colonists could not – or would not – produce their own, they took to stealing from the Powhatans.
 The situation grew worse when Newport returned with the supplies and 100 new colonists who found no housing, food, nor anything approaching what they had been promised back in England.
 Newport left on another supply run, and Smith instituted his policy of “those that will not work, will not eat”, forbade stealing from the Powhatans, and set chores for the settlers.